arq5x/bedtools2/docs/content/tools/jaccard.rst

 ===========================    =========================================================================================================================================================
 **-a**                           BED/GFF/VCF file A. Each feature in A is compared to B in search of overlaps.
 Use "stdin" if passing A with a UNIX pipe.
 **-b**                           BED/GFF/VCF file B. Use "stdin" if passing B with a UNIX pipe.
 **-f**                         Minimum overlap required as a fraction of A. Default is 1E-9 (i.e. 1bp).
+**-F**                         Minimum overlap required as a fraction of B. Default is 1E-9 (i.e., 1bp).
 **-r**                         Require that the fraction of overlap be reciprocal for A and B. In other words, if -f is 0.90 and -r is used, this requires that B overlap at least 90% of A and that A also overlaps at least 90% of B.
-**-s**                         Force "strandedness".
+**-e**                         Require that the minimum fraction be satisfied for A _OR_ B. In other words, if -e is used with -f 0.90 and -F 0.10 this requires that either 90% of A is covered OR 10% of  B is covered.
+Without -e, both fractions would have to be satisfied.**-s**                         Force "strandedness".
 That is, only report hits in B that overlap A on the same strand.
 By default, overlaps are reported without respect to strand.
 **-S**                         Require different strandedness.
 That is, only report hits in B that overlap A on the _opposite_ strand.
 By default, overlaps are reported without respect to strand.
 **-split**                     Treat "split" BAM (i.e., having an "N" CIGAR operation) or BED12 entries as distinct BED intervals.
 ===========================    =========================================================================================================================================================